 – Can’t be ‘Googled’

-– Gives you examples of what they mean to bring their message to life
+– Shares clear examples to bring your message to life

 – Is in the shape of a great story

-– Makes a tangible difference to your professional or personal life
+– Makes a tangible difference to the lives of your audience

-– Let you know exactly what they want you to do
+– Let your audience know exactly what you want them to do

 – Tell a relevant and powerful story